Your Criminal Defense Attorney, Located in Hernando County, Florida

 When a defendant is placed on probation in Florida, he or she must abide by specific terms in order to avoid imprisonment and further penalties.

 Assault and Battery:

-No one wants to live with the lifelong stigma of a sex crimes conviction.
-From jail time and the damage to your reputation, to having to register as a sex offender, there are serious potential consequences.
+No one wants to live with the lifelong stigma of a sex crime conviction.
+From jail time and the damage to your reputation to having to register as a sex offender, there are serious potential consequences.

 Bail and Bond Hearings: